-Currently around 40% of all dates offered are changed for differing reasons creating an additional demand on the resources of the charity.
-In order to reduce the level of change to dates requested, the Charity will operate a policy of only allowing officers to change their dates on two occasions after which the application for treatment will be cancelled and a new application form will be required.
-This will assist in reducing the potential loss of treatment opportunities for other applicants.
+Currently around 40% of all dates offered are changed for variety of reasons causing additional pressure on the resources of the Charity.
+The PTC recognises that these reasons are often beyond the control of individual Patients.
+In order to reduce the number of request to change admission dates, the Charity will operate a policy of only allowing Officers to change their dates on two occasions after which the application for treatment will be cancelled and a new application form will be required.
+This will assist in reducing the potential loss of treatment opportunities for other applicants and ensure that the PTC runs at full capacity for the wider benefit of all.